Plant FAQs: Coelogyne Mayeriana

 What Is Coelogyne Mayeriana?

-Coelogyne Mayeriana is an orchid species native to Southeast Asia.
+Coelogyne Mayeriana belong to the Orchidaceae family, is native to Southeast Asia.
 It’s recognized for its beautiful, star-shaped flowers which range from white to pale yellow with hints of orange.
 These orchids are epiphytic, meaning they naturally grow on trees in their native habitat, absorbing moisture and nutrients from the air.

 How to Care for Coelogyne Mayeriana?